My 2C-3A Curly Girl Tips and Tricks

 This seriously changed my curly hair game!

-My roommate and fellow curly girl recommended her long-time hairstylist who works at a salon that specializes in curly hair.
+My roommate and fellow curly girl recommended her longtime hairstylist, who works at a salon specializing in curly hair.
 My new hairstylist takes amazing care of trimming my locks so that my curls can do their thing and shine – no mushroom clouds or unintentional mullets.
-Even when I push a year without a trim, the shape of my hair still looks great.
+Even when I go a year without a trim, my hair still looks great.

 If you’re ready to make the leap, the extra commitment to your curls really pays off.